sdnfv/sdnfv.github.io/onvm.md

 <img src="/res/onvm-logo.png" style="float:right; padding-left:15px;">

-openNetVM is a high performance NFV platform based on [Intel DPDK](http://dpdk.org) and [Docker](http://www.docker.com) containers.  openNetVM is SDN-enabled, allowing the network controller to provide rules that dictate what network functions need to process each packet flow.
+openNetVM is a high performance NFV platform based on [DPDK](http://dpdk.org) and [Docker](http://www.docker.com) containers.  openNetVM can be SDN-enabled, allowing the network controller to provide rules that dictate what network functions need to process each packet flow.

 openNetVM is an open source version of the NetVM platform described in our [NSDI 2014 paper](http://faculty.cs.gwu.edu/~timwood/papers/14-NSDI-netvm.pdf), released under the [BSD license](https://github.com/sdnfv/openNetVM/blob/master/LICENSE).